20th Century European History

 Standard letter grades

-Covers the intellectual, political and cultural history of 20th-century European history.
-Investigates events in a European context, analyzing the historical setting and significance of major occurrences in Europe, such as fascism, world wars, the Holocaust, Soviet communism, and decolonization.
+Covers the intellectual, political and cultural history of 20th century European history.
+Interprets society, culture, and writings from Europe and the colonies, analyzing the historical setting and significance of major occurrences in Europe, such as imperialism, fascism, world wars, the Holocaust, Soviet communism, and decolonization.
 Does not need to be taken in sequence.

-6. Utilize evidence from primary and secondary sources to understand and describe events, issues, developments, relationships, and perspectives within and across the modern era of European history.
+3. Use evidence from primary and secondary sources to understand and describe events, issues, developments, relationships, and perspectives within Europe and European colonies.

 General education/Related instruction lists

 - Arts and Letters